When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ2: What are the potential applications of LLMs in cybersecurity?

-\textbf{Honeypot.} Muris S \textit{et al.} \cite{sladić2024llm} designed a dynamic and real-time fake honeypot by giving response generated by LLM which mainly focused on changing the limitation that honeypots are easily recognizable.
-In their experiment, most of the people can't recognize whether the remote host is a real one or a honeypot generated by LLM.
+\textbf{Honeypot.} \cite{sladić2024llm} designs a dynamic and real-time fake honeypot by giving response generated by LLMs, which mainly focus on changing the limitation that honeypots are easily recognizable.
+In their experiment, most people can't recognize whether the remote host is a real one or a honeypot generated by LLMs. \cite{reti2024acthoneytokengeneratorinvestigation} systematically investigates the use of LLMs to create a variety of honeytokens.
+They design different types of honeytokens to evaluate the optimal prompts, including configuration files, databases, and log files.
+They test 210 different prompt structures, based on 16 prompt-building blocks, and demonstrate that LLMs can generate a wide array of honeytokens using the presented prompt structures.
+LLMPot~\cite{vasilatos2024llmpotautomatedllmbasedindustrial} is a novel approach for designing honeypots in ICS networks that harnesses the power of LLMs.
+It aims to automate and optimize the creation of realistic honeypots with vendor-agnostic configurations, applicable to any control logic, thereby eliminating the manual effort and specialized knowledge traditionally required.

-\textbf{Incidence Response.} Sam H and Jules W \cite{hays2024employing} advocated for the application of ChatGPT to enhance Incident Response Planning (IRP) in cybersecurity.
+\textbf{Incidence Response.} \cite{hays2024employing} advocates for the application of ChatGPT to enhance incident response planning (IRP) in cybersecurity.
 It suggests that LLMs can draft initial plans, recommend best practices, and identify documentation gaps.
 The paper highlights the potential of LLMs to streamline IRP processes, emphasizing the value of human oversight to ensure accuracy and relevance.

-\textbf{Network Management.} \cite{10.1145/3626111.3628183} explored how LLMs can be used to generate task-specific code from natural language queries to improve network management.
-They developed and released a test benchmark, NeMoEval, covering two network management applications: network traffic analysis and network lifecycle management.
+\textbf{Network Management.} \cite{10.1145/3626111.3628183} explores how LLMs can be used to generate task-specific code from natural language queries to improve network management.
+They develop and release a test benchmark, NeMoEval, covering two network management applications: network traffic analysis and network lifecycle management.